gonner22/app-telestai/README.md

-# Ledger Bitcoin Clone Boilerplate Application
+# Ledger AI Power Grid Application

 Boilerplate application for bitcoin clones.

-This application should be forked to create Bitcoin clone application for Ledger device such as Nano S, NanoX, NanoS+, Ledger Stax or Ledger Flex.
+This application should be forked to create AIPG clone application for Ledger device such as Nano S, NanoX, NanoS+, Ledger Stax or Ledger Flex.

 The original beta specification can be found at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.